 Mezzotint engraving is a technique of direct engraving.
-At first the copper sheet is worked with a tool called, crocker a special steel serrated mezzaluna knife: moving it with pressure you get a series of little cavities.
+At first, the copper sheet is worked with a tool called crocker, a special steel serrated mezzaluna knife: moving it with pressure, you get a series of little cavities.
 The sheet is processed in several steps, uniformly and in different directions.
 This procedure is called. slab graining

-Mezzotint engraving allows to obtain deeply shaded nuances, with a rich selection of halftones, out of reach by other engraving techniques.
+Mezzotint engraving allows one to obtain deeply shaded nuances, with a rich selection of halftones, out of reach by other engraving techniques.